nityansuman/nityansuman/README.md

 <img src="https://raw.githubusercontent.com/nityansuman/nityansuman/master/images/homepage-3.png" alt="Nityan Suman - Data Scientist" longdesc="https://nityansuman.github.io/">

-- I’m **Nityan**.
-I develop artificial intelligence based softwares.
+- I develop artificial intelligence based softwares.
 - I'm primarily focused on Natural Language Processing, Time Series and Predictive Analytics domain with exposure to Computer Vision.
 - My goal is to develop modular, reusable and scalable machine learning components that can be applied across domains to solve world's greatest and toughest problems.
 - Always eager to learn and a very strong believer of continuous learning.
 Currently trying my hands out with the new kid in town - Reinforcement Learning and how I can use it to better the current modelling strategy.